-Course Title:Grooming and Salon Services Core 1Course Number:8757210Course Credit:.5 itandards and Benchmarks 01.0 Identify career opportunities The student will be able to: 01.01 Identify career opportunities in the grooming and salon services field.
+Course Title:Grooming and Salon Services Core 1Course Number:8757210Course Credit:.5 tandards and Benchmarks 01.0 Identify career opportunities The student will be able to: 01.01 Identify career opportunities in the grooming and salon services field.
 02.0 Demonstrate the importance of health, safety, and environmental management systems in organizations and their importance to organizational performance and regulatory compliance The students will be able to: 02.01 Describe personal and jobsite safety rules and regulations that maintain safe and healthy work environments.
 02.02 Explain emergency procedures to follow in response to workplace accidents.
 02.03 Create a disaster and/or emergency response plan.
 03.0 Employ safe, sanitary and efficient work practices The student will be able to: 03.01 Using universal precaution, identify decontamination procedures to insure the safety of the client and student in the classroom and laboratory.
 03.02 Set-up and operate equipment and utilize materials by mixing chemicals (EPA approved and hospital strength levels) in appropriate proportions according to manufacturer's instructions.
-03.03 Clean and maintain implements by using appropriately mixed chemicals and following the procedures for decontamination of tools per Chapter 61G5-22.005, F.A.C.
+03.03 Clean, maintain, and proper storage of implements by using appropriately mixed chemicals and following the procedures for decontamination of tools per Chapter 61G5-22.005, F.A.C.
 03.04 Apply teamwork procedures and social skills in following the rules for professional ethics and demonstrate a cultural awareness of hygiene and socialized differences by using active listening skills.
 03.05 Describe, observe, identify and analyze the functions, structures, and diseases and disorders of hair, skin and nails.
 Demonstrate and communicate to the client the proper care of hair, skin, and nails through cleanliness, nutrition, and healthful living.
-04.0 Demonstrate language arts knowledge and skills The students will be able to:
+04.0 Demonstrate language arts knowledge and skills The students will be able to: 04.01 Locate, comprehend and evaluate key elements of oral and written information.

-This course is designed to provide instruction in safety rules and procedures, school, classroom/laboratory procedures.
+Course Description: This course is designed to provide instruction in safety rules and procedures, school, classroom/laboratory procedures.
 It provides competencies in hair shampooing and conditioning, trimming and shaping hair using clippers, shears and razors.